wanglin2/mind-map/web/src/pages/Doc/en/introduction/index.md

 ## Special Note

-This project can be used for learning and reference.
-Please deeply experience whether it can meet your needs when using it for actual projects.
+When applying this project to actual projects, please first experience in depth whether it can meet your needs.

 This project may not have fully tested every function point, so there may be bugs.
 In addition, when the number of nodes is very large, there may be some performance issues.
 Because everyone can accept different levels of congestion, you can test the maximum number of nodes yourself.
 Generally speaking, within 500 nodes, it is more smooth, while over 1000 nodes have more noticeable lag.

+In v0.10.4+version, a performance mode has been added to only render nodes within the visible area of the canvas, which can improve rendering speed under large data volumes.
+You can experience it by turning on the 'openPerformance' instantiation option, and in the online demo, you can turn on the 'Basic Styles' - 'Enable Performance Mode' switch.

 If you have suggestions or find bugs, you can submit [issues](https://github.com/wanglin2/mind-map/issues) here.